Buddha's Art of Healing

 Thangka paintings are made through a process that requires precision, skill, and deep knowledge of Buddhist iconography.
 Artists begin by preparing the canvas, typically using silk or cotton, and applying gesso to create a smooth surface.
 The design is then carefully drawn, adhering to strict iconographic standards.
 Natural pigments, often derived from minerals and plants, are used to fill in the painting, and gold leaf is applied to enhance key elements.
 The process can take weeks or even months, as each detail is painted with careful attention and devotion.

 Thangka art is primarily found in Buddhist communities, particularly in Tibet, Nepal, Bhutan, and parts of India.
-Thangkas are often displayed in monasteries, temples, and homes as a means of preserving and transmitting Buddhist teachings.
 They can also be found in museums and Buddhist galleries found in major Buddhism locations like Boudhanath in Nepal.
-Thangka art serves as both a form of artistic expression and a tool for spiritual growth, helping practitioners engage with the teachings of Buddhism through visual imagery.

-Where is Buddhas Art of Healing art gallery in Nepal?
+Where Is Buddhas Art of Healing Located In Nepal?

 Our gallery is located in the sacred site of Boudhanath Stupa aka Buddha Stupa in Kathmandu, Nepal.